 There is no doubt that builders will continue to help fill the gaps in inventory and are actively working to get homes into the market in 2024.
 Demand is high for new homes but timelines are long and only a small percentage of new homes are being built in the affordable range.
 Builders are definitely a solution but the independent investor is an overlooked resource and often doesn’t have to contend with as stringent regulations as builders.

 In 2024 people will need to move for a job or personal circumstances regardless of mortgage rates, inventory, and sales prices.
-But where they choose to move in 2024 could be impacted by the availability of remote work or the draw of no-income-tax states like Texas and Nevada.
+But where they choose to move in 2024 could be impacted by the availability of remote work or the draw of no-income-tax states like Texas.
 Spring 2024 could see a surge in activity if mortgage rates find a happy resting place between 6%-7%.
 The Boomer generation could have an interesting multifaceted impact on the housing market.
 They’ve been aging in place, holding on to real estate rather than moving and also participating in greater numbers in the investor market.

 In 2023, independent investors tackled the housing supply gap by transforming otherwise neglected properties into desirable homes.
 And according to our survey, they will continue to grow their rehab businesses in 2024.
 They have quietly outlasted the larger institutional investors and reclaimed the single-family residential investment market, street by street.